 Annual Eye Exam

 An annual eye exam detects several early signs of eye diseases that appear before the symptoms.
-As with other diseases, early detection of these underlying conditions allows our doctors to take proactive measures to prevent loss of vision and address other serious underlying complications.
+As with other diseases, detection of these underlying conditions allows our eye doctors to take proactive measures to prevent loss of vision and address other serious underlying complications.

 A comprehensive eye exam detects the early signs of these eye diseases: